cheatas/DMARCate/README.md

 This will create a CSV file called `output.csv` which must be supplied to `html-output.py`:

-    python html-output output.CSV
+    python html-output.py output.CSV

-After running `html-output.py` a HTML called `dm-phase1.html` is created that holds the result.
+After running `html-output.py`, a HTML file called `dm-phase1.html` is created that holds the result.

 Tool 2
 ===========

 This tool is meant to monitor the domain during the deployment/operation of DMARC.
 It provides various tools which include: current DMARC status, DMARC tester, authentication results and a DNS history tool.

 Phase 2 consist of the following files with their corresponding output:

 * `domain-status.py` -> `domainstatus.html`
+* `dmarc-EmailTest-client.py`
-* `email-test.py` -> `dmarcCheck.html`
+* `dmarc-EmailTest-server.py` -> `dmarcCheck.html`
-* `senTestMail.py`
+* `sendTestMail.py`
 * `counters.py` -> `counterTrust.html`, `counterForeign.html`
 * `graph.py` -> `graphTrust.js`, `graphForeign.js`
 * `dns-record-tracker.py`